binhna/ai_matching/README.md

-# ai_matching
+# AI matching

+- Keywords extraction for each CV
-Keywords extraction and resume matching, etc
+- Keywords extraction for query
+- Ranking CV based on the query